 - Follow your heart

-The chapter on ‘Integrating Jugaad into your Organization’ is the best chapter of the book and if you cannot read the whole book, read this one.
-It tells you that Jugaad is a not a solution is every situation, and then tries to help you with situations where it is and where it is not a good option.
+The chapter on ‘Integrating Jugaad into your Organization’ is the best chapter of the book.
+And if you cannot read the whole book, read this one.
+It tells you that Jugaad is a not a solution in every situation.
+And then tries to help you with situations where it is and where it is not a good option.
 In fact like everything else, you have to know what Jugaad is and use it when and where you feel it is applicable.
-Last Chapter on ‘Building Jugaad Nations’ introduces you to many initiatives across the globe that according to authors are Jugaad innovations.
+The last Chapter on ‘Building Jugaad Nations’ introduces you to many initiatives across the globe that according to authors are Jugaad innovations.
 Irrespective of how you classify these programs, they are worth knowing about.
 They are good networks that you can plug into for new innovations for your organization.

-Authors have been writing about Jugaad Innovations on HBR Blog for quite sometime now and if you read that blog you would have read the book there more or less.
+Authors have been writing about Jugaad Innovations on HBR Blog for quite some time now.
+If you read that blog you would have read the book Jugaad Innovation there more or less.